Archit-Jain/UAV-ImageRecognition/README.md

-# UAVImageRecognization
+# UAVImageRecognition

-Program is designed and developed to take the images from the on board camera and processing unit.
+Program is designed and developed to take the images from the on board camera and processing unit of a drone or a UAV.
 The on board camera pi camera is attached to the raspbeery pi to read, capture and process and send the data to ground station from the UAV.

 To use